Vishnugopa I

-Vishnugopa (IAST: Viṣṇugopa) was a Pallava king of Kanchi.
-He was the son of Buddhavarman.
+Vishnugopa I (IAST: Viṣṇugopa) was a ruler of the Pallava dynasty based in Kanchipuram during the 4th century.
+He was the son and successor of Buddhavarman.

-Life

-He was one of the kings defeated by Gupta Emperor Samudragupta during his southern expedition.
-Mayurasharma established Kadamba dynasty taking advantage of the weakening of the Pallava power.

-A verse (lines 19–20) from the Allahabad stone pillar inscription of Samudragupta mentions Vishnugopa:
+Conflict with Samudragupta

+Vishnugopa I is historically significant for his encounter with the Gupta Emperor Samudragupta during the latter's southern expedition (Dakshinapatha).

+According to the Allahabad stone pillar inscription, Vishnugopa was one of the twelve southern kings defeated by Samudragupta but was subsequently released and reinstated as a tributary ruler, a policy known as grahana-moksha-anugraha (capturing, releasing, and favoring).

+The inscription (lines 19–20) mentions:

-Whose magnanimity blended with valour was caused by (his) first capturing, and thereafter showing the favour of releasing, all the kings of Dakshiṇāpatha such as Mahēndra of Kōsala, Vyāghrarāja of Mahākāntāra, Maṇṭarāja of Kurāḷa, Mahēndragiri of Pishṭapura, Svāmidatta of Kōṭṭūra, Damana of Ēraṇḍapalla, Vishṇugōpa of Kāñchī, Nīlarāja of Avamukta, Hastivarman of Vēṅgī, Ugrasēna of Pālakka, Kubēra of Dēvarāshṭra, and Dhanañjaya of Kusthalapura.
+Whose magnanimity blended with valour was caused by (his) first capturing, and thereafter showing the favour of releasing, all the kings of Dakshiṇāpatha such as Mahēndra of Kōsala...
+Vishṇugōpa of Kāñchī, Nīlarāja of Avamukta, Hastivarman of Vēṅgī...